KLab-Photonics/instrument-control/README.md

 ## Customization

-- I Reccomend to edit the driver files in `Device_Drivers/` (such as for the UHFLI or Move Stage) to add new commands or features.
+- I Recommend to edit the driver files in `Device_Drivers/` (such as for the UHFLI or Move Stage) to add new commands or features.

 - By adding to these drivers, you can easily add more advanced or custom functionality to the main experiment scripts for additional instruments or experimental procedures as needed.